jules2689/trudeau/trudeau/2020-04-18/post_news.md

 **Rosemary**:
-The city  today is holding some talks about laying out potential timeline for  even though it instill many week away from allowing that to happen.
+The city  today is holding some talks about laying out potential timeline for  even though it is still many week away from allowing that to happen.
-This is all in the  The Prime Minister, of course, has said that it will be weeks, still, before Canadians will be able to go back to some sort offense of normal life, even if that includes going to the park, for instance.
+This is all in the  The Prime Minister, of course, has said that it will be weeks, still, before Canadians will be able to go back to some sort of sense of normal life, even if that includes going to the park, for instance.
 COVID-19 continues to  everyday, particularly as we know in Ontario andquebec's long-term care homes, about half of the deaths in thiscountry  to what ishappening  those places.
 The severe outbreaks and theinability  contain or movepeople  long-term carecentres.
 As  wait for this briefing to get started, I'll bring incatherine cullen.